Pete Davidson nailed why you can be mentally ill and in a healthy relationship

-Singer Ariana Grande and "Saturday Night Live" cast member Pete Davidson were reportedly dating.
+Singer Ariana Grande and "Saturday Night Live" cast member Pete Davidson were dating back in May of 2018.

-Neither star as of May 2018 had confirmed the relationship outright, but their reps haven't pushed back on reports claiming the two have linked up.
-The singer and comedian's playful interactions on Instagram have certainly suggested to fans a romance is budding.
+Neither star had confirmed the relationship outright, but their reps weren't pushing back on reports claiming the two had linked up either.
+The singer and comedian's playful interactions on Instagram certainly suggested to fans the romance was budding.

 While many celebrated the news, it inevitably came with a side of backlash too.
 Some of the criticism, however, crossed an unfortunate line.

 Trolls began pointing to Davidson's history of mental illness to suggest he couldn't be in a healthy relationship.

 The comedian felt it necessary to shut that down.
 Fast.